Marguerite Gardiner, Countess of Blessington: Early life

 Born Margaret Power, near Clonmel in County Tipperary, Ireland, she was a daughter of Edmund Power and Ellen Sheehy, small landowners.
 She was "haphazardly educated by her own reading and by her mother's friend Ann Dwyer."
-Her childhood was blighted by her father's character and poverty, and her early womanhood made wretched by a compulsory marriage at the age of fifteen to Captain Maurice St. Leger Farmer, an English officer whose drunken habits finally brought him as a debtor to the King's Bench Prison, where he died by falling out of a window in October 1817.
+Her childhood was blighted by her father's character and poverty, and her early womanhood was made wretched by a compulsory marriage at the age of fifteen to Captain Maurice St. Leger Farmer, a military officer whose drunken habits finally brought him as a debtor to the King's Bench Prison, where he died by falling out of a window in October 1817.
 She had left him after three months.

 Marguerite later moved to Hampshire to live for five years with the family of Captain Thomas Jenkins of the 11th Light Dragoons, a sympathetic and literary army officer.
-Jenkins introduced her to the Irishman Charles John Gardiner, 1st Earl of Blessington, a widower with four children (two legitimate), seven years her senior.
+Jenkins introduced her to Charles Gardiner, 1st Earl of Blessington, a widower with four children (two legitimate), seven years her senior.
 They married at St Mary's, Bryanston Square, Marylebone, on 16 February 1818, only four months after her first husband's death.

 Grand tour

 Of rare beauty, charm and wit, she was no less distinguished for her generosity and for the extravagant tastes she shared with her second husband.
 On 25 August 1822 they set out for a continental tour with Marguerite's youngest sister, the 21-year-old Mary Anne, and servants.
 On the way they met Count D'Orsay (who had first become an intimate of Lady Blessington in London in 1821) in Avignon on 20 November 1822, before settling at Genoa for four months from 31 March 1823.
 There they met Byron on several occasions, giving Lady Blessington material for her Conversations with Lord Byron.

 After that they settled for the most part in Naples, where she met the Irish writer Richard Robert Madden, who was to become her biographer.
-They also spent time in Florence with their friend Walter Savage Landor, author of the Imaginary Conversations which she greatly admired.
+They also spent time in Florence with their friend Walter Savage Landor, author of Imaginary Conversations, which she greatly admired.